UPDATE on 7 July 2021:

 where we’ll be able to help out.

 If everything worked out correctly, after a few minutes your device information screen in the dashboard should look something like this, showing the services running, one for each of the software components.

-When you push the code for the first time it can take a few minutes to download (dependant on your internet connection speed) but after that, only the changes in the container are downloaded so things happen much quicker.
+When you make changes to your application (via balenaCloud or CLI) it can take a few minutes to change (dependent upon your internet connection speed).
+After that, only the changes in the container are downloaded so things happen much quicker.

 Viewing the dashboard

 Hopefully you got your device flashed, connected to your network and up and running without too much trouble.
 One of the great benefits of using a free balenaCloud account is that you’re able to use the